it’s definitely not the comedy of The Inbetweeners” SIMON BIRD INTERVIEW

 Simon Bird is an actor and now director who is loved for his role in the hit Brit TV show ‘The Inbetweeners playing the ever suffering Will McKenzie.
-We caught up with him ahead of his debut feature film showing at the BFI London Film Festival.
-He was in good spirits and excited to share details on his new movie, future acting plans and gave us the tea on how difficult it is to raise money and make a film in 2019.
+We caught up with him to chat about his new film ‘Days of the Bagnold Summer’.
+He was in good spirits and excited to share details on his new movie, future acting plans and gave us the tea on how difficult it is to raise money no matter who you are.

-Are you the kind of person that gets drawn into critics and searching on twitter to see what people say or are you the type that can’t deal with it?
+Are you the kind of person that gets drawn into critics and searching on twitter to see what people are saying, or totally avoid it?

 It’s interesting because you’re behind the camera but you’ve been in front so you kind of understand that side.
 Does that help when you’re making a film?

-We met you today at the Mayfair hotel where they have all the directors from all the films.
+We met you today at the Mayfair hotel where a lot of other directors are staying during festival season.
 Is it an opportunity to meet your peers and potentially chat future collabs?

 When did you decide you wanted to make ‘Days of the Bagnold Summer’ ?